 Alessandro Botticelli, The birth of Venus, c.
 1484–1486, Florence, Uffizi

 There was increased knowledge of nature, an individualistic view of man, and renewed classical learning.
 Several historians concur that between the 14th century and 17th century, a new enlightened way of thinking was emerging that would replace the old one.
-However, many artistic and scientific discoveries of the Renaissance had common themes, believing that man was the center of his universe as prominent.
-History indicates that knowledge in nature and humanity became pronounced in the 15th and 16th centuries.

 Proper Italian Renaissance came after proto-renaissance in the late 13th century and early14th century, drawing its inspiration from Franciscan radicalism.
 St, Francis opposed the formal scholasticism of studying Christian theology and moved to praise nature’s beauties and spiritual value.
 St, Francis’s example moved many Italian artists and poets to look into the world around them when developing their works.